UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/covidPatientsInMVBeds.md

 #### England

 England figures are the numbers of COVID-19 patients in beds which are capable of delivering mechanical ventilation and includes Nightingale hospitals.
+Data are reported daily by trusts to NHS England and NHS Improvement.

 #### Northern Ireland